VickyTEI/starter-blog-mog/content/authors/admin/_index.md

 #email: ""
 ---

 Mog is dreaming of being a professor of artificial intelligence at the Stanford AI Lab.
 His research interests include the back garden, food, duvets and quiet sleeping places.
-He's always avialable for modelling assignments.
+He is often available for modelling assignments.
 He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

 His current work covers the issues of territory in the domestic garden.